srmcgann/Coordinates/README.md

 ## LoadFPSControls()

 ``Coordinates.LoadFPSControls(renderer, options)``<br>
 By default, a renderer/camera object 'orbits' the center point of the coordinate system.
-This may be useful for some cases, but a mobile camera is also exposed via the LoadFPSControls method.
+This may be useful in some cases but a mobile camera is also exposed via the ``LoadFPSControls`` method.
 'FPS' stands for 'First Person Shooter', which loads a game style camera with appropriate mechanics, enabling the following:

   * basic keyboard controls:<br>
      W / A / S / D      -> move around<br>